tjkjohn/unified-solace-sample-c/_docs/persistence-with-queues.md

 Acknowledging message Id: 1.
 Exiting.
 ```
+You can also run `QueuePublisher` a few more times to let the queue to build up a little before running `QueueSubscriber`.
+The `QueueSubscriber` will consume all queued messages and display them.

 You have now successfully connected a client, sent persistent messages to a queue and received and acknowledged them.